Randomized Kriging Believer for Parallel Bayesian Optimization with Regret Bounds: Introduction

 \section{Introduction}

 Bayesian optimization (BO) \citep{Kushner1964-new,Mockus1978-Application} is a promising approach for optimization of expensive-to-evaluate black-box functions with a smaller number of function evaluations.
 For this purpose, BO sequentially queries the input that maximizes the acquisition function (AF) based on a Bayesian model.
-BO has been applied to a wide range of applications, such as AutoML \citep{Snoek2012-Practical}, robotics \citep{berkenkamp2023-bayesian}, and materials informatics \citep{ueno2016combo}.
+BO has been leveraged to a wide range of applications, such as AutoML \citep{Snoek2012-Practical}, robotics \citep{berkenkamp2023-bayesian}, and materials informatics \citep{ueno2016combo}.
 However, in many real-world applications, observations can be obtained in parallel.
 For example, if the objective function involves computer simulation and multiple computational resources are available, parallel execution of simulations is important to minimize wall-clock time for optimization.
-Na\"ively selecting parallel evaluation points using vanilla BO methods, which are originally designed for sequential evaluation, can result in wasting the querying cost since the input points often concentrate and provide redundant information.
+Naively applying vanilla BO methods to such problems can waste query budget, since the input points often cluster and provide redundant information.

 Parallel BO (PBO) \citep{Shahriari2016-Taking} aims to improve optimization efficiency by selecting diverse input points that effectively leverage parallel evaluations.
-AF-independent approaches that extend vanilla BO methods to PBO by promoting diversity \citep{Ginsbourger2010-kriging,Azimi2010-batch,Gonzalez2016-batch} are widely used due to their advantages, such as simple implementation, low computational complexity, and applicability to asynchronous parallelization.
+Simple heuristics to extend BO methods to PBO by promoting diversity \citep{Ginsbourger2010-kriging,Azimi2010-batch,Gonzalez2016-batch} are widely used for their advantages, such as simple implementation, low computational complexity, and applicability to asynchronous parallelization.
 A representative heuristic is kriging believer (KB) \citep{Ginsbourger2010-kriging}, which promotes diversity by sequentially imputing predictive values as fictitious observations at input points currently under evaluation.
-While these heuristics have been shown to perform well empirically, they generally lack theoretical guarantees.
+While the effectiveness of these heuristics has been shown empirically, they generally lack theoretical guarantees.